aryzing/ary.net/posts/2016-09-02-shell-scripts/index.md

 ## Know where to write your scripts

-Before creating shell scrits, it is important to know where they are going to be written.
+Before creating shell scripts, it is important to know where they are going to be written.
 It is important because different shells read different files.

 The two types of shells are *login* shells and *interactive* shells.
-A login shell just means that you had to type your credentails to gain access to it.
+A login shell just means that you had to type your credentials to gain access to it.
 An interactive shell is one where you can write commands to and typically displays a prompt.

 These two types are not mutually exclusive.
 For example, pressing `ctrl-alt-<F1 ...
 F7>` in Ubuntu takes you to a virtual login, interactive shell.
 However, the Gnome Terminal in Ubuntu accessed through its icon or with `ctrl-alt-t` is a non-login, interactive shell.